-A facility-based split night sleep study (95811) meets the definition of medical necessity when a member presents with (A&B or A&C or D):
+A facility-based split night sleep study (95811) meets the definition of medical necessity when a member presents with (A and B or A and C or A and D):

 - A. Signs/symptoms of sleep disordered breathing as noted above - B. Presence of a comorbid condition: - Moderate to severe COPD as diagnosed on pulmonary function studies (PFTs).
-Other evidence of moderate to severe COPD may include: - o Chronic use oxygen for the treatment of pulmonary disease - Severe, persistent asthma as defined by use of: - Daily oral corticosteroids
+Other evidence of moderate to severe COPD may include: - o Chronic use oxygen for the treatment of pulmonary disease - Severe, persistent asthma as defined by use of: - Daily oral corticosteroids - Immunomodulator/biologics - Moderate to severe congestive heart failure (NYHA Class III or IV) or LVEF less than or equal to 40% - Moderate to severe pulmonary hypertension, with pulmonary artery pressure greater 40 mm - Neuromuscular/neurodegenerative disorder causing restrictive disease or hypoventilation such as: severe kyphoscoliosis, myasthenia gravis, amyotrophic lateral sclerosis (ALS), postpolio syndrome, polymyositis, and Guillian-Barré syndrome - Acute, uncontrolled or refractory cardiac arrhythmia(s) supported by clinical documentation, such as: - o Recurrent palpitations, nocturnal - Syncope, dizziness, or light headedness - o Short of breath, chest pain associated with arrhythmia - Chronic opioid medication use that would increase risk of central sleep apnea, (chronic use defined as use of opioids on most days per week for greater than 3 months). - Obesity hypoventilation syndrome, defined as pCO2 greater than 45 mm Hg and pO2 less than 60 mmHg on arterial blood gas - C. Recent HSAT (less than 1 year old) confirmed to be non-diagnostic: - A previous home sleep study was technically inadequate and there was a valid attempt to retest the member via HSAT (Of note: there is no minimum required HSAT recording time for HSAT to be considered diagnostic), OR - A previous home sleep study failed to establish the diagnosis of OSA in a member with a high pretest probability of OSA. - D. Presence of a secondary concomitant or associated sleep disorder other than suspected OSA such as:

-- o Immunomodulator/biologics - Moderate to severe congestive heart failure (NYHA Class III or IV) or LVEF less than or equal to 40% - Moderate to severe pulmonary hypertension, with pulmonary artery pressure greater than 40 mm Hg - Neuromuscular/neurodegenerative disorder causing restrictive disease or hypoventilation such as: severe kyphoscoliosis, myasthenia gravis, amyotrophic lateral sclerosis (ALS), post-polio syndrome, polymyositis, and Guillian-Barré syndrome - Acute, uncontrolled or refractory cardiac arrhythmia(s) supported by clinical documentation, such as: - Recurrent palpitations, nocturnal - Syncope-dizziness, or light headedness - Short of breath, chest pain associated with arrhythmia - Chronic opioid medication use that would increase risk of central sleep apnea, (chronic use defined as use of opioids on most days per week for greater than 3 months). - Obesity hypoventilation syndrome, defined as pCO2 greater than 45 mm Hg and pO2 less than 60 mmHg on arterial blood gas - C. Recent HSAT (less than 1 year old) confirmed to be non-diagnostic: - A previous home sleep study was technically inadequate and there was a valid attempt to retest the member via HSAT there was a valid attempt to retest the member via HSAT (Of note: there is no minimum required HSAT recording time for HSAT to be considered diagnostic), OR - A previous home sleep study failed to establish the diagnosis of OSA in a member with a high pretest probability of OSA. - D. Presence of a secondary concomitant or associated sleep disorder other than suspected OSA such as: - Previously diagnosed periodic limb movement disorder (PLMD), defined as greater than or equal to 15 periodic limb movements per hour resulting in arousal when the arousals are not associated with respiratory events - Complex parasomnias, with potentially injurious, disruptive or violent behavior, such as REM Behavior Disorder or sleep walking - Central sleep apnea or treatment emergent sleep apnea, defined as central apneas/hypopneas greater than 50% of the total apneas/hypopneas and central apneas/hypopneas greater than or equal to 5 times per hour - Nocturnal seizures which are acute and/or not effectively controlled and occurring concomitantly with other sleep disorders
+- Previously diagnosed periodic limb movement disorder (PLMD), defined as greater than or equal to 15 periodic limb movements per hour resulting in arousal when the arousals are not associated with respiratory events - Complex parasomnias, with potentially injurious, disruptive or violent behavior, such as REM Behavior Disorder or sleep walking - Narcolepsy or narcolepsy-related symptoms (i.e. idiopathic hypersomnia) after obstructive sleep apnea has been evaluated and effectively treated as documented by the member's objective adherence to therapy (PAP download). - Central sleep apnea or treatment emergent sleep apnea, defined as central apneas/hypopneas greater than 50% of the total apneas/hypopneas and central apneas/hypopneas greater than or equal to 5 times per hour - Nocturnal seizures which are acute and/or not effectively controlled and occurring concomitantly with other sleep disorders